 Tech tanks again: Tesla dives after S&P 500 rebuff

-Shares of electric car company Tesla fell sharply, down 15%, with investors caught off guard by the company's exclusion from the S&P 500.
-Tesla's plunge steepened on Tuesday after General Motors said it would invest $2 billion in electric-truck maker Nikola.
+Shares of electric car company Tesla fell 21%, with investors caught off guard by the company's exclusion from the S&P 500.
+Tesla's plunge only steepened after General Motors said it would invest $2 billion in electric-truck maker Nikola.

-Friday also saw steep losses in major technology stocks, breaking a five-week winning streak for Apple, Amazon and others.
+On Tuesday, the Nasdaq tumbled 4.1%, or 465 points, the S&P 500 lost 2.8%, or 95 points, and the Dow shed 632 points, or 2.3%.
+Friday also saw steep losses in major technology stocks, snapping a five-week winning streak for Apple, Amazon and others.

 Unsustainable heights